-- We have successfully developed the Physics Teaching and Learning course as a Special Study course, enrolling PhysTEC students, graduate teaching assistants, and other interested students.
+- We have successfully developed the course PHYS 2404 Physics Teaching and Learning, enrolling PhysTEC students, graduate teaching assistants, and other interested students.
 Various guest speakers from other departments have participated (a professor of Theatre Arts, the Director of the Virginia Tech Carilion Research Institute, speaking on the learning psychology, and the director of the Center for Instructional Development and Educational Research).
 In addition to the students in the course, physics faculty and other students have attended the presentations by guest speakers.

-- We have successfully initiated the Enhanced Physics Outreach course providing PhysTEC students with interaction with high school teachers on lesson planning.
+- We have successfully developed the course PHYS 3254 Enhanced Physics Outreach providing PhysTEC students with interaction with high school teachers on lesson planning.

 - We have successfully integrated PhysTEC students into the EDCI/ME 4454 Engineering Leadership and Management course which provides students with the early teaching experience of leading and mentoring teams of high school students in developing a robot for regional competitions.

 - In the first year, our first PhysTEC graduate accepted a job teaching high school physics in Colorado.

 - We have initiated a Physics Learning Assistant Program.

 - We created the Virginia Tech PhysTEC webpage: www.phys.vt.edu/PhysTEC.